 Naples to Sorrento

-From Naples, take the Circumvesuviana train to Sorrento.
+From Naples, take the Circumvesuviana train or the Campania Express train to Sorrento.

 Make sure you validate your ticket before getting on the train.

-It takes between 45 minutes and 75 minutes to travel between Naples and Sorrento.
-The direttissimo trains are the fastest because they make the fewest stops.
+It takes about an hour and 10 minutes to travel between Naples and Sorrento.

 While traveling between Naples and Sorrento, you have the option to visit Pompeii.
 Get all of the details here: